sethtrei/Team1-Fixed-By-Team3/README.md

 ghost.attack() is tested by creating a Pacman and Ghost object next to eachother, and then ensuring that ghost.attack() returns True.
 This works because the function should return True when a ghost successfully attacked Pacman.

+### is_pacman_in_range()
+This functions works almost the same as PacMan,is_ghost_in_range().
+It checks every space adjacent to the ghost (not including diagonals), to see if any of those contains pacman.
+If they do, the function returns true, otherwise it returns false.

 ## Map Class

 ### getLoc()